Back To Search Results

 Pathophysiology

-In the recovery period following facial nerve injury, the regenerating salivary nerve fibers undergo synkinesis or are misdirected to ultimately innervate the lacrimal gland instead of the submandibular gland.
-As shown in the figure below, the regenerating nerves are directed toward the lacrimal gland via the greater superficial petrosal nerve.
-The result is that any stimuli, such as the smell or taste of food, instead of causing salivation, excites the lacrimal gland to produce ipsilateral tearing.[6]
+During the recovery period following facial nerve injury, damaged salivary nerve fibers may undergo synkinesis or aberrant regeneration, leading to misdirection toward the lacrimal gland instead of normal regrowth toward the submandibular gland.
+These fibers are redirected via the greater superficial petrosal nerve, causing stimuli such as the smell or taste of food to trigger ipsilateral tearing rather than salivation.[21]

-Another theory put forth by Spiers et al. is a congenital abnormality.
-The finding supported this that few patients with crocodile tears syndrome also had underlying lateral rectus palsy or co-existing with Duane retraction syndrome.
-It was suspected that the lesion was in the pons adjacent to the abducens nerve.[6]
-Another mechanism for crocodile tears syndrome is thought to be the formation of an artificial synapse at the injury site.
-This synapse allows the impulses to jump from one fiber to another, and crossovers are likely, leading to crocodile tears syndrome.[7]
+An alternative theory proposed by Spiers et al suggests a congenital abnormality.
+Supporting this hypothesis, some patients with crocodile tears syndrome have underlying lateral rectus palsy or Duane retraction syndrome, indicating a possible lesion in the pons near the abducens nerve.
+Another proposed mechanism involves the formation of an artificial synapse at the injury site, allowing impulses to jump between fibers and cause misdirected signaling.[22]
+Ephaptic transmission, resulting from inadvertent short circuits between nerve fibers, may explain some early-onset cases of crocodile tears syndrome.

 History and Physical